Wildly ramified unitary local models for special parahorics. The odd dimensional case: Introduction

 \subsection{Acknowledgments}

 This work is part of my PhD thesis at Michigan State University.
 I thank my advisor G. Pappas for patient and helpful discussions and for reading drafts of the paper.
 I am grateful to M. Rapoport for conversations at MSRI in the beginning of this project.
 I also want to thank Y. Luo for sharing the preliminary version of \cite{luo}, and T. Haines for discussions regarding the works \cite{anschutz2022p} and \cite{fakhruddin2022singularities}.
+Finally, I would like to thank the anonymous referees for their careful reading and valuable suggestions and comments.
 This project is partially supported by the Graduate Research Associate Fellowship at MSU and NSF Grant DMS-2100743.